Search the Community

 Hello.
 So, I'm making an (in-game) monetary transaction system and for that I need encryption.
 Documentation on the data card is extremely poor (no examples).
 Here's what I have so far: Note!
 The key transfer has already been done. --Machine #A local pubKeyA, privKeyA = data.generateKeyPair() local shKeyA = data.ecdh(privKeyA, pubKeyB) local message = "Hello?" ---[What happens in here to encrypt data?] modem.send(encryptedData) --just placeHolder --Machine #B local pubKeyB, privKeyB = data.generateKeyPair() local shKeyB = data.ecdh(privKeyB, pubKeyA) local message=event.pull() --just placeholder ---[What happens in here to decrypt data?] print(decryptedData) Any and all help would be appreciated.

+This project is no longer being maintained, and has not been for a while.
+I may eventually make a new version, but I would first like to make an addon for OpenComputers to allow long-range wireless signals so that you can connect globally to a server.
 The OpenNet: Internet like simulation in Minecraft REQUIRES WIRELESS NETWORK CARD Not tested with wired network card This is very WIP, but it still works well for what it does.
 The OpenNet requires one computer to be running at all times as DNS.
 This allows for DNS lookup and not having to type things like "af4c71b5-c3be-4da1-b595-4d0afd40359d" to go to a page.
 It also requires a computer to be running all the time for each web server.
 The client and web server need to know the DNS server's address, so if this is implemented on a server, it is best to have one central DNS server.
 Downloads: DNS Server pastebin get 1pp05ryR opennet-dns.lua OpenNet Web Server (configure dns network card address inside file) pastebin get PRTmhN1a opennet-server.lua OpenNet Web Browser (configure dns network card address inside file) pastebin get jMNz5Bej OpenNet.lua Screenshots: OpenNet DNS OpenNet Server: OpenNet Client: ONML: ONML (OpenNet Markup Language) is a simple web page language (not many features yet) that allows you to change the background and foreground color of the site.
 The colors are cleared after displaying them.
 To change the color of text, prefix the color with one of these colors (use three letter name): "RED", "ORA"(orange), "YEL"(yellow),"GRE"(green),"BLU"(blue),"PUR"(purple),"WHI"(white),"BLA"(black) To change the color of the background, type "BACK <COLOR NAME>". <COLOR NAME> is one of the colors shown above (use three letter name) Example ONML file: BACK RED WHI The OpenNet: Internet for OpenComputers YEL The OpenNet is an open source wireless communication system made with Lua for OpenComputers.
 WHI It includes a 8 color (red "RED", orange "ORA", yellow "YEL", green "GRE", blue "BLU", purple "PUR", white "WHI". black "BLA") foreground and background system, along with things similar to DNS Demonstration of the shown ONML file: Roadmap (in no order): Real Internet ONML ONML links/interaction More pages than just the main page

 The following document is still a DRAFT and a subject to change, though protocol and assigned numbers should not change.
 1. Purpose ON2 - OCNet L2 protocol - is a very simple standard is aimed at advanced network stacks.
 It provides protocol tagging and optional vlan separation for devices that support it.
 2. Protocol ON2 utilizes the fact that OpenComputers network message can have multiple parameters.
 When a message(data frame) is sent using ON2 layer, the implementation sets first data parameter to protocol number and passes the data via second data argument.
 Port number(if supported by device) can be used as VLAN tag allowing network separation.
 Default port number(vlan) is 1 Here is an example modem call for sending data frame with protocol 0x46 (IP frame): component.invoke(modem, "send", dest, vlan, 0x46, ip_data) 3.
 Implementation recommendations Each network stack implementation should default to listening and sending on port 1.
 If packet of with unknown protocol number is received is should be silently dropped.
 Implementations should pass local/remote address and interface information(modem ID, vlan or interface object) to higher layers.
 4. Protocol numbers: Protocols are identified by numbers assigned in table below. |-------------------------------------------------------------| | PROTOCOL NUMBER | PROTOCOL NAME | DEFINING STANDARD | |-----------------X--------------------X----------------------| | 0x0C | OC HOST DISCOVERY | OETF #9 | |-----------------X--------------------X----------------------| | 0x46 | IPv4 or IPv6 Frame | RFC791 and RFC2460 | |-----------------X--------------------X----------------------| | 0xCF | OHCP CONFIG PROTO | OETF #10 | |-----------------X--------------------X----------------------| | 0x1000 | MultICE | ??? | |-----------------X--------------------X----------------------| | Above 0xFFFF | User defined | N/A | |-------------------------------------------------------------| You can apply for assigning protocol number by a post in this thread.